rickosborne/cascades/md/05-0-5-descent.md

 She'd gotten the kits from storage and had thought to make us both portable, all while I was recovering from my introduction to the wall.
 Holy cow, this woman had her stuff together.

-"Yeah," and I took it from her.
+"Yeah," and I took it from her, swapping to my left hand after lightning bolts shot up my right from the effort of gripping the tank.

 "I need to check," she pointed forward, "on the pilots.
 You," she swept her arm toward the howling behind me, "need to help the passengers.
 Get their masks on, and get them into crash positions.
 I'll come right back."